 [2017, 2021] - 19.2.10.10 The Government of Canada should ensure that all schools for which it is responsible protect teachers by observing federal and provincial legislation respecting human rights.
 [2017, 2021] - 19.2.10.11 The Association protests hiring practices by school authorities that violate the Alberta Human Rights Act or the Canadian Charter of Rights and Freedoms.
-[1990, 2021]

-19.2.10.12 Alberta school authorities should develop and implement employment equity programs.
-[1987, 2021]

-19.2.10.13 The Government of Alberta should amend the Education Act by

-1. requiring school authorities to maintain a single, separate personnel file for each teacher containing (a) all information about that teacher; (b) a permanently attached index identifying the date on which each item was added to the file, the source of each item and a brief description of each item; and (c) a permanently attached list of the names of all personnel who have accessed the file and the dates on which they did so; and 2. limiting access to the file to the teacher (who should be allowed to inspect and make copies of the information) and to certificated personnel having direct administrative responsibility for the teacher.
-[1980, 2021]

-19.2.10.14 In accordance with section 33(1)(d) of the Education Act, the Government of Alberta should require school authorities to develop policies ensuring that a staff member is provided with a welcoming, caring, respectful and safe work environment that respects diversity and fosters a sense of belonging.
-[2016, 2021]

-19.2.10.15 School authorities should ensure that multigrade classrooms taught by one teacher contain no more than two consecutive grades unless the classroom consists of students with exceptional learning needs or is located in a Hutterite school.
-[2018, 2021]
+[1990, 2021] - 19.2.10.12 Alberta school authorities should develop and implement employment equity programs.
+[1987, 2021] - 19.2.10.13 The Government of Alberta should amend the Education Act by - 1. requiring school authorities to maintain a single, separate personnel file for each teacher containing (a) all information about that teacher; (b) a permanently attached index identifying the date on which each item was added to the file, the source of each item and a brief description of each item; and (c) a permanently attached list of the names of all personnel who have accessed the file and the dates on which they did so; and 2. limiting access to the file to the teacher (who should be allowed to inspect and make copies of the information) and to certificated personnel having direct administrative responsibility for the teacher.
+[1980, 2021] - 19.2.10.14 In accordance with section 33(1)(d) of the Education Act, the Government of Alberta should require school authorities to develop policies ensuring that a staff member is provided with a welcoming, caring, respectful and safe work environment that respects diversity and fosters a sense of belonging.
+[2016, 2021] - 19.2.10.15 School authorities should ensure that multigrade classrooms taught by one teacher contain no more than two consecutive grades unless the classroom consists of students with exceptional learning needs or is located in a Hutterite school.
+[2018, 2021] - 19.2.10.16 The Government of Alberta should fully fund additional staffing necessary to support all out-of-scope tasks required as a result of any provincial health emergency.
+[2022, 2023] - 19.2.10.17 School authorities should provide staffing necessary to support all out-of-scope tasks required as a result of any provincial health emergency.
+[2022, 2023]